 To understand keywords, understanding Search Intent is important.
-According to Google, there is four main keyword/query intent in a search activity which they are “DO”, “VISIT IN PERSON”, “WEBSITE Inquiries”, “KNOW”.
-These are important main keyword types for Google, understanding the main intent and sub-intents for a keyword is vital.
+According to Google, there is four main keyword/query intent in a search activity which are “DO”, “VISIT IN PERSON”, “WEBSITE Inquiries”, and “KNOW”.
+These are important main keyword types for Google.
+Understanding the main intent and sub-intents for a keyword is vital.
 In this article, we will give definitive information about keywords, their types, functions, and importance for Search Engine Optimization and its history.
 To understand this article better, we recommend you to read our “What are the Search Intent and User Intent” guideline.

 Classification of keywords – Money, Brand, Compound, Other